suhaozdemir/suhaozdemir/README.md

 ### Hi there, I am Süha,
 ## Welcome to my Github Page! 👋

-- 🔭 I’m currently working on my graduation project with Flutter.
+- 🔭 I’m a Jr. Mobile Application Developer
-- 🌱 I’m currently learning Flutter.
+- 🌱 I’m currently working with Flutter and Kotlin
-- 🥅 2022 Goals: Learning more stuff about Mobile App Development and improve myself.

 ### Languages and Tools: